qrexpy/ghost/readme.md

 Ghost has 150+ commands and a completely custom built GUI for endless customisation!

 > [!WARNING]
-> Using Ghost can and will result in account termination if not used carefully!
-To avoid termination do not use any commands within big servers especially ones moderated by Discord staff and do not use any of the abuse commands.
-I would also recommend using Ghost on phone verified accounts!
+> Using Ghost <ins>can</ins> result in account termination!
+To avoid termination, do not use any commands in bigger servers especially ones moderated by Discord staff and do not use any of the abuse commands.
+I do not take any responsibility for the actions that may be caused by using Ghost.
+Please use with caution!

 <!--
-> ### Features
+> [!NOTE]
 > - Fully fledged custom GUI for customising your selfbot!
 > - Integrated custom scripting and theming
 > - Custom image embed designed from the ground up using PIL